CCemw/extra-place-screener/README.md

 - **Risk is first-class:** trades are filtered by liability and QL before EV is even considered.
 - **Edge is explicit:** break-even thresholds vs. market-consistent probabilities.
 - **Reproducible:** fixed seed, pure stdlib, auditable outputs.
-- **Extendable:** the same framework could drive live systems (APIs, portfolio optimisation, CI testing).
+- **Extendable:** the same framework could and has driven live systems (APIs, portfolio optimisation, CI testing), however I have not published here.

 This is a demonstration of **systematic edge detection under risk constraints**, framed in a transparent, auditable way.